-PHP: Explicit conversion
+PHP: Explicit type conversion

 (string) (5 + ((int) '4')).
-The calculation order of this expression is as follows:
+The procedure for calculating this expression is as follows:

 <?php (int) '4'; // 4 5 + 4; // 9 (string) 9; // '9'